 The name of the organization is the International Electrotechnical Commission.
 The abbreviated title is "the IEC".
 The organization is constituted as a corporate association with legal entity in accordance with Articles 60 et seq. of the Swiss Civil Code.

 The work of the IEC is conducted under the IEC Statutes and Rules.
-These IECEx Conformity Mark Licensing Regulations are subordinate to the IEC Statutes and Rules with the IEC Statutes and Rules taking precedence over any requirement contained within these IECEx Conformity Mark Licensing Regulations, should a conflict arise.
+These IECEx Conformity Mark Licensing Rules are subordinate to the IEC Statutes and Rules with the IEC Statutes and Rules taking precedence over any requirement contained within these IECEx Conformity Mark Licensing Rules, should a conflict arise.

 The IECEx System is the IEC System of the IEC for Conformity Assessment to Standards relating to Equipment for Use in Explosive Atmospheres, as provided for in accordance with Article 2 of the IEC Statutes and Rules.
 The IECEx facilitates the operation of certification programs in strict accordance with the IECEx Basic Rules as approved by the IEC Conformity Assessment Board (CAB).
-The IECEx, through the IECEx Management Committee (ExMC) approves the appointment of Certification Bodies that may operate in the IECEx System.
-These Certification Bodies are known as ExCBs and take the sole decision when issuing Certificates of Conformity under the IECEx System.
+The IECEx, through the IECEx Management Committee (ExMC) approves the appointment of Certification Bodies that may operate in the IECEx Scheme.
+These Certification Bodies are known as ExCBs and take the sole decision when issuing Certificates of Conformity under the IECEx Scheme.

 While the IECEx Certificates of Conformity, issued by ExCBs, provide evidence of conformity, there is a need to display such conformance through the use of an “IECEx Conformity Mark”.

-The use of Marks on products and packaging and other material, to demonstrate conformity is widespread.
+The use of Marks on equipment and packaging and other material, to demonstrate conformity is widespread.
 The IECEx Conformity Mark is a single Global Mark that is intended to negate the need for separate individual Marks being used.
-The growing industry support and use of the IECEx System has fueled the demand for an International Mark in this field.
+The growing industry support and use of the IECEx Certified Equipment Scheme has fueled the demand for an International Mark in this field.

-These Regulations establish the Rules for the IECEx Conformity Mark Licensing System and are supported by dedicated IECEx Operational Manuals and Procedures, available from the IECEx Internet website or the IECEx Secretariat via the IEC Central Office, www.iecex.com.
+These Rules establish the Rules for the IECEx Conformity Mark Licensing Scheme and are supported by dedicated IECEx Operational Manuals and Procedures, available from the IECEx Internet website or the IECEx Secretariat via the IEC Central Office, www.iecex.com.

 IEC Central Office